Eykam/Zag/src/layer2_datalink/resources.md

 ```
 Figure 1: Packet received by NIC.

-As the frame is captured the data is transferred to the kernel (where we live).
+As the frame is captured, the NIC strips the preamble and Start frame delimiter from the frame and passes the Kernel Ethernet Frame to the L2 network drivers (Figure 2).
 This can be implemented in many ways.
 For example, the NIC may have direct access to a shared buffer in main memory.
-The CPU is notified of the transfer, and runs network drivers.
-The Layer 2 network drivers will then process the shared buffer into the kernel Ethernet Frame (Figure 2).
+The CPU is notified of the transfer.
+The Layer 2 network drivers will then read the shared memory buffer, and extract the packet data (Figure 2).

 ```